 Also interesting that it’s always 16 characters.
 When a space gets added there’s one fewer character.

 I did find out, several months after originally writing this post, that the code does have something to do with page size.

-Last week I tried printing some pages that were a third of a sheet, horizontally.
+I tried printing some pages that were a third of a sheet, horizontally.
 So, 8.5 inches tall by 3.67 inches wide.
-Basically, I was looking for a tall, narrow notepaper.
-Gave the page a wide black border and put the QR code from the downloadable letter size PDF.
+Basically I was looking for a tall, narrow notepaper.
+Gave the page a wide black border and put the QR code from the downloadable letter sized PDF.

 It didn’t work.
-The app wasn’t able to lock on to the page for a scan.
-But, if I use the same QR code on a letter sized page or a half sheet – 8.5 inch by 5.5 inch – it will lock on to the page and scan it.
-Not sure if there’s anything I can do to fix that unless there is a QR code out there that is on a narrow enough page.
+The app wasn’t able to lock on the the page for a scan.
+But if I used the same QR code on a letter sized page or half sheet - 8.5 inch by 5.5 inch - it will lock on to the page and scan it.
+Not sure if there’s anything I can do to fix that unless there’s a QR code out there that is on a narrow enough page.

 Really, probably isn’t a good one.
 Mostly curiosity.
 The QR code value doesn’t seem to affect the scans, at least not in any meaningful way that I can see.
 I played around and made a few different sheets that all had the same QR code and they worked fine.